.png)

 This is exactly what text analysis enables.

-It moves feedback out of isolated dashboards and into connected systems where every signal can trigger a response, every issue can be assigned, and every insight can lead to measurable improvement.
+It moves feedback out of isolated dashboards and into connected systems where operational signals can support faster coordination and resolution, every issue can be assigned, and every insight can lead to measurable improvement.
 Because in modern CX, the value of feedback is not in what it reveals but in how fast it drives action.

 Turn Customer Feedback into Real-Time CX Execution